BatoolMM/R-markdown/_episodes/09-inline-code-chunks.md

 ## Adding Inline code

 Inline code is best for calculating simple expressions integrated into your narrative.
-For example, use inline code to calculate a summary statistic, such as # of observations, of your dataframe in your results section.
+For example, use inline code to calculate an error margin or summary statistic, such as # of observations, of your dataframe in your results section.
 One of the benefits of using this method is if something about your data set changes (like leaving out NAs or null values) the code will automatically update the calcuation specified.

+We're going to go ahead and change the LaTex code we used to input the error margin and calculate it dynamically using r code.
+So, let's add this:

+>r round(1.96*0.5*(1-0.5)/sqrt(243))*100)%
+{: .source}

+instead of `$ \pm 3 \% $`

+Notice how we put the % sign after the ticks.
+In this case the percentage sign should be plain text.
+If we had put it inside the ` r would have attempted to calculate the modulo.

+Where else can we add inline code?
+We can replace observation counts!

 i.e. "There are `#r nrow(my_data)` individuals who completed the survey"

-We're going to find one such example in our data frame and convert a static number or equation to inline code

-(FIXME) Add example 1 here
+Now, we're going to find one such example in our data frame and convert a static number or equation to inline code.
+In our paper text we read "a total of 243 individuals from 21 countries completed this section."
+Here we can use inline r code to calculate the total responses instead of typing it in.
+However, because we don't have access to the original dataset (and thus only agregate counts) we can't use `nrow()` to count our number of observations. we will count the column `count` in our `data` dataframe which sums the responses relating to how familiar respondents are with current NIH guidelines on reproducibility.
+We will use `#r sum(data$count)` instead to total the count for each level of familiarity ("Very Aware", "Somewhat Aware", "Completely Unaware").

+We will add:

+> "a total of ``#r sum(data$count)`` individuals from 21 countries completed this section."
+> Note: remove the # to actually evaluate
+{: .source}

+Output: "a total of 242 individuals from 21 countries completed this section."

+Oh!
+Wow we were off on out total count by one anyway, good thing we added this inline code!

 > ## Tip: Inline code cannot span lines
 > You need to be sure that these in-line bits of code aren’t split across lines in your document.
 Otherwise you’ll just see the raw code and not the result that you want.
 {: .callout}

-> ## CHALLENGE FIXME
+> ## CHALLENGE 9.1
-> Find another spot in the narrative where you can replace a static number with a calculation from the dataset.
-What part of the paper is that? *hint search for "___" Use xxx function to add the inline code yourself.
+> There are two more spots in the paper where the count 243 was stated (search '243' or look just around the paragraph we just edited) Find both and replace with code.
+What part of the paper is that? *hint: one of the counts is in the inline code we just added. (so you can just add sum(data$count)). double hint: you can add inline code within LaTex formatting!
 >
 >> ## SOLUTION
+>> ```
+>> 1. the margin of error is ±3%
+>> ```
+>> ```
+>> 2. sample size $n=242$
+>> ```
 >>
 > {: .solution}
 {: .challenge}